SAA-SDT/TS-EAS-subteam-notes/eaccpf-subteam/meeting-minutes/2019/20190927_EAC-CPF_minutes.md

 Meeting ID: 109 550 628
 International numbers available: https://zoom.us/u/em7KBSS8T

-## Agenda (proposal)
+## Minutes

 1. Organisationl Matters
-- Workflow virtual meetings
+ a) Workflow virtual meetings
+- Virtual meeting are going to keep a distinct topic to discuss, in most cases open issues.
+A team member will prepare the topic for the team, i.e.:
+  + introduction,
+  + proposal for solution, if available,
+  + examples, if needed

-- GitHub documents
+  b) GitHub documents
+- EAC-CPF documents in GitHub were cleared up and new structured:
+  + [Meeting minutes](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/meeting-minutes) are structured by year and contains agenda and minutes of face-to-face and virtual meetings since 2017.
+  + [Committee updates](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/committee-updates) are EAC-CPF team reports for TS-EAS meetings.
+  + [Working documents](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/working-documents) contains texts for [Outreach](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/working-documents/outreach), as call for comments, homepage updates etc. and papers on [Topics](https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/eaccpf-subteam/working-documents/topics).
 2. face-to-face meeting wrap-up
-- minutes/notes
+- Notes from Austin meeting are still under construction.
+Kathy and Ailie sent their notes to Silke, who creates a comprehensive document and GitHub issues accordingly.
+- Notes must be reviewed by face-to-face meetings participants.
-- rework papers on topics
+- A rework of papers on topics will be necessary.
+- Until our Berlin meeting, we will discuss open points and questions coming from these papers.
 3. AOB
+- no AOBs.
+- Silke and Gerhard are still preparing the Berlin meeting.
+Invitations and details will be send end October/beginning November 2019.
-4. Next Meetings (proposal)
+4. Next Meetings (agreed)
 - Friday, 1 November 2019, 7am Boston/11am London/12pm Berlin/10pm Melbourne
 - Friday, 29 November 2019, 7am Boston/12pm London/1pm Berlin/11pm Melbourne
 - Friday, 20 December 2019, 7am Boston/12pm London/1pm Berlin/11pm Melbourne